-- remove any operational firefighter from duty IMMEDIATELY on finding out they are pregnant - contact the relevant Head of Service/Station Manager and HR Services to ensure they are aware of the pregnancy - discuss confidentiality issues and as far as is possible ensure staff confidentiality is maintained where requested - familiarise yourself with the procedures for pregnant members of staff contained in this procedure - give consideration to the area and type of work undertaken by the member of staff - complete monthly Maternity Risk Assessments with your member of staff to highlight any health and safety issues and put in preventative measures to avoid these risks where possible - refer to the Guidance Document Maternity Health and Safety - complete relevant forms to notify Payroll if the member of staff completes a KIT day.
-This should be sent to HR Services for monitoring purposes (pay is at contractual rate, not overtime rate) - seek guidance from HRBP regarding any aspect of this procedure - send copies of the Weekly Update on a regular basis to a member of staff during their absence so they are aware of Service activities and vacancies - make sure a Maternity Risk Assessment is completed when a member of staff returns from maternity leave.
+- remove any operational firefighter from duty IMMEDIATELY on finding out they are pregnant - contact the relevant Head of Service/Station Manager and Employee Relations to ensure they are aware of the pregnancy

+- discuss confidentiality issues and as far as is possible ensure staff confidentiality is maintained where requested - familiarise yourself with the procedures for pregnant members of staff contained in this procedure - give consideration to the area and type of work undertaken by the member of staff - complete monthly Maternity Risk Assessments with your member of staff to highlight any health and safety issues and put in preventative measures to avoid these risks where possible - refer to the Guidance Document Maternity Health and Safety - complete relevant forms to notify Employee Relations if the member of staff completes a KIT day.
+This should be sent to Employee Relations for monitoring purposes (pay is at contractual rate, not overtime rate) - · seek guidance from HRBP regarding any aspect of this procedure - send copies of the Weekly Update on a regular basis to a member of staff during their absence so they are aware of Service activities and vacancies - make sure a Maternity Risk Assessment is completed when a member of staff returns from maternity leave. - monitor, review and evaluate any training for staff returning from maternity leave - oversee the return to work plan (operational staff).

-5.3 HR Services
+5.3 Employee Relations

-5.3.1 HR Services will:
+5.3.1 Employee Relations will:

-- write to pregnant members of staff confirming their entitlements and issuing the Maternity - Important dates, document notification of date of birth form, notification of return to work form, and contractual maternity declaration form - make sure confidentiality is maintained where appropriate - make necessary payroll adjustments for members of staff in receipt of statutory maternity pay and contractual maternity pay.
+- write to pregnant members of staff confirming their entitlements and issuing the Maternity Important dates, document notification of date of birth form, notification of return to work form, and contractual maternity declaration form - provide a forecast of earnings to pregnant members of staff on receipt of form MATB1 - make sure confidentiality is maintained where appropriate - make necessary payroll adjustments for members of staff in receipt of statutory maternity pay and contractual maternity pay.